 Morikuchi: Universities run classes from 8 AM until nearly 10 PM.
 Students live in dormitories and study constantly.
 Even when creating materials, they're trained to be fast and high-quality.
 Our classes were swept up in this change too.

-From "Advertising" to "Entrepreneurship," From "Teaching" to "Direction"
+From "Advertising" to "Entrepreneurship," from "Teaching" to "Direction"

 Ikeda: In 2014, China began promoting nationwide entrepreneurship and innovation as a new national policy.
 The slogans were "Mass Entrepreneurship" and "Innovation for All."
-Within this movement, last year in Beijing, we gathered student teams from 10 universities and had Mr. Moriguchi's team run an "Innovation Camp."
+Within this movement, last year in Beijing, we gathered student teams from 10 universities and had Moriguchi's team run an "Innovation Camp."

 University professors often don't know how to teach startups or innovation, so this book, packed with innovation know-how, was first welcomed enthusiastically by the professors themselves.

-Okuma: With a slogan like "Mass Entrepreneurship," schools spring into action immediately.
+Ōkuma: With a slogan like "Mass Entrepreneurship," schools spring into action immediately.
 And it's amazing how eager the students are too.

 Okuma: When learners are active, teachers adapt accordingly.
 I hear China also has excellent teacher evaluation methods.